Venafi/terraform-provider-venafi/examples/aws_elb/README.md

 └── terraform.tfvars
 ```

 We provided the needed files in this folder except for _terraform.tfvars_.
-The configuration of the file is customized by each user, which is why we provided _terraform.tfvars.example_ for each Venafi platform that you could use for your own configuration.
+The configuration of the file is customized by each user, which is why we provided _terraform.tfvars.example_ for each CyberArk platform that you could use for your own configuration.

 ## Prerequisites